khaleel737/khaleel737/README.md

 - :school: I am a `Junior` Web Developer Student at Bloomtech Institute of Technology
 - :Class: `Web50` Graduation April 2022
 - :technologist: I love using Software as a solution for every `Problem`
-- :computer: I am a competitive programmer mainly at `Codeforces`
+- :computer: I am a competitive programmer mainly at `CodeWars.com`
 - :student: I’m currently learning: `Computer Science` and `Software Engineering`.
 - :thinking: I’m currently open for: `An Intern` or a new `job opportunity`, this is [MY RESUME](https://docs.google.com/document/d/18kabuTv-SrW3wlZugWOonIuJX-wxR7_Ft47rzdvIm-E/edit?usp=sharing).
 - :nerd_face: Always `learning new things`